fbpx

 Frequently Asked Questions (FAQ)

-While many DIY guides suggest using standard cardstock, the secret to a proxy that feels real is professional-grade paper.
-The industry gold standard is 330gsm Black Core card stock.
-The "gsm" refers to its weight and density, giving it the authentic snap, while the "black core" is an internal opaque layer that prevents light from passing through—a test that cheap proxies always fail.
+The industry standard is 330gsm Black Core card stock.
+While many DIY guides suggest using standard cardstock, only 330gsm offers the weight and density required for the authentic "snap."
+The "black core" is an internal opaque layer that prevents light from passing through—a test that cheap proxies always fail.

 Susanna